Buttermilk Fried Okra

 It’s really simple and OH SO DELICIOUS!
 Especially when it’s fresh from the garden.
 My mother taught me to just coat it in corn meal and pan fry in a small amount of oil.
 I love it this way but it’s not a “batter” type.
 This was the best fried okra I have ever eaten.

 Note: I keep buttermilk in my refrigerator at ALL TIMES. (for my homemade biscuits) If you don’t, just use the substitute.
 1 tablespoon of lemon juice or white vinegar added to 1 cup of milk and let stand 5 to 10 minutes.

 Fry the okra about 4 or 5 minutes and then transfer to a paper towel lined sheet pan to drain.

 You must try fried okra if you have never had it before.
 This stuff is what the south is about people!

 - 1 pound fresh okra, cut into ½-inch-thick slices

 - Stir together okra and buttermilk in a large bowl.
 Refrigerate for 30 minutes.

 - Stir together cornmeal mix and next 3 ingredients in a separate large bowl.

 - Remove okra from buttermilk, in batches, using a slotted spoon.

 - Dredge in cornmeal mixture, and place in a wire-mesh strainer.
 Shake off excess.

-- Pour oil to depth of 1 inch into a large, deep cast-iron skillet or Dutch oven; heat to 300°.
+- Pour oil to a depth of 1 inch into a large, deep cast-iron skillet or Dutch oven; heat to 300°.

 - Fry okra, in batches, 4 minutes or until golden, turning once.
 Drain on paper towels.